Parents as the Problem – Why We Need to Stop Overscheduling Our Children

 Our society seems to have come to a point where kids no longer get to just be kids.
 Between school and extracurricular activities, there is no time for simple existence, reflection, imagination and creative play.
 We aren’t building budding architects with wooden blocks, but rather with Auto-Cad and 3D printers for kids.
 While clearly there are some benefits to the new-fangled technology, our persistent state of overdrive with our children may also be causing mental, emotional and physical stress that is simply too much for their young bodies.

-Parents as the Problem - Why We Need to Stop Overscheduling Our Children 1 Daily Mom, Magazine for FamiliesAs parents each and every one of us only wants what is best for our children.
+Parents As The Problem - Why We Need To Stop Overscheduling Our Children 1 Daily Mom, Magazine For FamiliesAs parents each and every one of us only wants what is best for our children.
 More so than that, we want better for them than what we had as children.
 Our aspirations for them include the best academics, excelling in athletics, superior musical abilities and stellar college educations.
 The generations of parents currently raising children, the generation Y and millennials, were likely all provided with a multitude of opportunities as children that our parents felt we too needed to succeed.

 Unhappy with many of our life choices or outcomes, those of child-bearing age are now trying to push even more onto their offspring hoping they may overcome the middle-class barrier to which many of us have fallen prey.
 Unfortunately for children today most of us parents became college graduates as the economy and housing market crashed leaving us with massive student loan debt and insufficient job options.
 Although we have likely found our way by now, slowly and painstakingly, we are all dead-set on not letting our children do the same, however at what cost?

-Parents as the Problem - Why We Need to Stop Overscheduling Our Children 2 Daily Mom, Magazine for Families
+Parents As The Problem - Why We Need To Stop Overscheduling Our Children 2 Daily Mom, Magazine For Families

 Today’s children are being taught in classrooms 6-8 hours a day at a desk or a computer.
 They are being taught to read, write and do math, but with no real world examples.
 Children are not learning because they are enjoying what’s being taught, or even because they are ready for the material being taught, but rather for many by rote memorization which may get them through for a few years, but eventually leads to their educational demise.